GlacioHack/xdem/doc/source/spatial_stats.md

 Random subsampling of the grid samples used is a solution, but often unsatisfactory as it creates a clustering of pairwise samples that unevenly represents lag classes (most pairwise differences are found at mid distances, but too few at short distances and long distances).

+(spatialstats-metrics)=

+## Metrics for DEM precision

+Historically, the precision of DEMs has been reported as a single value indicating the random error at the scale of a single pixel, for example $\pm 2$ meters at the 1$\sigma$ [confidence level](https://en.wikipedia.org/wiki/Confidence_interval).

+However, there is some limitations to this simple metric:

+> - the variability of the pixel-wise precision is not reported.
+The pixel-wise precision can vary depending on terrain- or instrument-related factors, such as the terrain slope.
+In rare occurrences, part of this variability has been accounted in recent DEM products, such as TanDEM-X global DEM that partitions the precision between flat and steep slopes ([Rizzoli et al. (2017)](https://doi.org/10.1016/j.isprsjprs.2017.08.008)),
+> - the area-wise precision of a DEM is generally not reported.
+Depending on the inherent resolution of the DEM, and patterns of noise that might plague the observations, the precision of a DEM over a surface area can vary significantly.

+### Pixel-wise elevation measurement error

+The pixel-wise measurement error corresponds directly to the dispersion $\sigma_{dh}$ of the sample $dh$.

+To estimate the pixel-wise measurement error for elevation data, two issues arise:

+> 1. The dispersion $\sigma_{dh}$ cannot be estimated directly on changing terrain,
+> 2. The dispersion $\sigma_{dh}$ can show important non-stationarities.

+The section {ref}`spatialstats-heterosc` describes how to quantify the measurement error as a function of several explanatory variables by using stable terrain as a proxy.

+### Spatially-integrated elevation measurement error

+The [standard error](https://en.wikipedia.org/wiki/Standard_error) of a statistic is the dispersion of the distribution of this statistic.
+For spatially distributed samples, the standard error of the mean corresponds to the error of a mean (or sum) of samples in space.

+The standard error $\sigma_{\overline{dh}}$ of the mean $\overline{dh}$ of the elevation changes samples $dh$ can be written as:

+$$
+\sigma_{\overline{dh}} = \frac{\sigma_{dh}}{\sqrt{N}},
+$$

+where $\sigma_{dh}$ is the dispersion of the samples, and $N$ is the number of **independent** observations.

+To estimate the standard error of the mean for elevation data, two issue arises:

+> 1. The dispersion of elevation differences $\sigma_{dh}$ is not stationary, a necessary assumption for spatial statistics.
+> 2. The number of pixels in the DEM $N$ does not equal the number of independent observations in the DEMs, because of spatial correlations.

+The sections {ref}`spatialstats-corr` and {ref}`spatialstats-errorpropag` describe how to account for spatial correlations and use those to integrate and propagate measurement errors in space.